UserR00T/MacroKeyboard/README.md

 The CDDX files can be found in the `cddx` folder.
 Wiring follows a grid matrix layout.
 These are then wired to the corresponding pins on the XIAO.
 ![](.media/circuit.svg)

+# Xmodmap
+On unix based systems you may need to add a .Xmodmap to your home directory as otherwise the F13 to F24 keys may not be recognized correctly by some software.
+I've added an [example .Xmodmap](.Xmodmap) in this repo for those specific keybindings.